hamzamuhtaseb999-max/FIFA-WORLDCUP-2026-PREDICTIVE-ANALYTICS/README.md

 Model: RandomForest

-HTML/CSS: Custom styling for the simulation results in Jupyter Notebook.
+HTML/CSS: Custom styling for the simulation results in Jupyter / Colab Notebook.